Azure/Avere/src/terraform/examples/e2e/README.md

 ## Deployment Prerequisites

 To manage deployment of the AAA solution from your local workstation, the following prerequisite setup steps are required.
+As an alternative deployment management approach, [GitOps](#9-gitops) enablement is also provided.
 1. Make sure the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed locally and accessible in your path environment variable.
 1. Make sure the [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) is installed locally and accessible in your path environment variable.
 1. Download the AAA end-to-end (e2e) solution source files via the following GitHub directory link.